microsoft/data-formulator/README.md

   >> data_formulator
   ```

-  Data Formulator will be opened in a new tab in browser at [http://localhost:5000](http://localhost:5000).
+  Data Formulator will be opened automatically in a new tab in browser at [http://localhost:5000](http://localhost:5000).

 - **Option 2: Codespaces**